kevinderome/bcat/README.md

 # bcat
-bcat is a braille cat for linux or mac os. bcat allows to read a filetext with a braille display The filetext is directly put on the braille display. example : bcat foobar.txt
+bcat is a braille cat for linux or mac os. bcat allows to read a filetext on the braille display. example : bcat foobar.txt
 **********